CAP-JJANG/.github/profile/README.md

 <br><br>
 ## :raised_hands: Introduction
 **[ENG]**
-Hello, I'm Capjjang, participating in the 2023 Open SW Developer Contest.
+Hello, This is Capjjang, participating in the 2023 Open SW Developer Contest.

 When using a small wearable device in everyday life, the small keyboard panel sometimes makes the input uncomfortable.
 To address this inconvenience, the team wants to make the table a single panel.
 Instead of small screens, we have developed a Capjang Spectrogram Detection-Model (CSD-Model/Character Recognition Model through Sound Signal Detection) to enable the device to recognize the handwriting through the sound of writing on a wide table.